 II.
 Creating the new application

-1. Once the installer of the 3rd Party Application is uploaded to the Private Patching Storage, you can create the application in Infinity Management, by going back to the Infinity Management view and by hitting the Add New App button.
+1. Once the installer of the 3rd-party application is uploaded to the Private Patching Storage, you can create the application in Infinity Management by going back to the Infinity Management view and by hitting the Add New App button.

 Fill in the following fields:

-- Application Name - name of the application;
+- Application Name - name of the application.

-- Custom Expressions (the custom expression must match the Application's name, just like it is displayed in Control Panel - Programs and Features) - This field tells the HEIMDAL Agent what's the name of the application and how to identify it when it is installed on the computer.
-You can specify multiple custom expressions to match an application by its name and you can also exclude the name of an application that might have a similar name.
+- Custom Expressions (the custom expression must match the Application's name, just like it is displayed in Control Panel - Programs and Features) - This field tells the HEIMDAL Agent what the name of the application is and how to identify it when it is installed on the computer.
+You can specify multiple custom expressions to match an application by its name, and you can also exclude the name of an application that might have a similar name.
 Use the Custom Expressions Helper for more examples.

 2. Once the Application is configured, you need to press the Add Patch button to configure the patch.

-- Private Patches - select the encrypted file from the dropdown menu;
+- Private Patches - select the encrypted file from the dropdown menu.

 - Checksum SHA512 - The checksum SHA512 is filled in automatically when the user selects the encrypted file in the Private Patches dropdown.
 In case you upload a file larger than 1 GB, the automatic filling in of this field might be slowed down.
-If this happens, we recommend you manually add the Checksum SHA512 from the HEIMDAL Encryption tool;
+If this happens, we recommend you manually add the Checksum SHA512 from the HEIMDAL Encryption tool.

 - Checksum MD5 - The checksum MD5 is filled in automatically when the user selects the encrypted file in the Private Patches dropdown.
 In case you upload a file larger than 1 GB, the automatic filling in of this field might be slowed down.
-If this happens, we recommend you manually add the Checksum MD5 from the HEIMDAL Encryption tool;
+If this happens, we recommend you manually add the Checksum MD5 from the HEIMDAL Encryption tool.

-- Type - Default or Archive (default is Default, while Archive is meant for .zip files);
+- Type - Default or Archive (default is Default, while Archive is meant for .zip files).

-- Install Arguments - Specify the silent installation argument (usually MSI Installers use /qn while EXE Installers use /S or /SILENT, but these differ from one application to another and this is better to contact the developer of the application);
+- Install Arguments - Specify the silent installation argument (usually MSI Installers use /qn while EXE Installers use /S or /SILENT, but these differ from one application to another, and this is better to contact the developer of the application).

-- Applies to specific version - you can select an older version of the application (if already configured) or you can click the Applies to all upper versions tickbox;
+- Applies to specific version - you can select an older version of the application (if already configured) or you can click the Applies to all upper versions tickbox.

-- Before Install - allows you to perform specific operations before installing the 3rd Party Application:
+Before Install - allows you to perform specific operations before installing the 3rd-party application:

-Uninstall Specific Version - uninstall a specific version or all previous versions (this usually works for MSI Installers);
+Uninstall Specific Version - uninstall a specific version or all previous versions (this usually works for MSI Installers).

-Execute script - Infinity Management allows you to run Command-Prompt command lines before installing the application or after installing the application (in case you are required to run specific batch scripts before/after installing the application); - After Install - allows you to perform specific operations after installing the 3rd Party Application:
+Execute script - Infinity Management allows you to run Command-Prompt command lines before installing the application or after installing the application (in case you are required to run specific batch scripts before/after installing the application). -

-Skip Post-Event Script if Patch Fails: if enabled, this cancels the execution of the script below in case the application install/update fails;
+Skip Post-Event Script if Patch Fails: if enabled, this cancels the execution of the script below in case the application install/update fails.

-Execute script - Infinity Management allows you to run Command-Prompt command lines before installing the application or after installing the application (in case you are required to run specific batch scripts before/after installing the application);
+Execute script - Infinity Management allows you to run Command-Prompt command lines before installing the application or after installing the application (in case you are required to run specific batch scripts before/after installing the application).

-3. Select the Operating System(s) where you want the deployment of the 3rd Party Application to be available and press Save Patch.
+3. Select the Operating System(s) where you want the deployment of the 3rd-party application to be available and press Save Patch.
 Once you save a patch, you can always come back and disable it by pressing the Disable button.

 4. After saving the patch, press the Save button to complete the configuration.

-When a new patch version is available for a configured application, you can always come back to Infinity Management, access the 3rd Party Application and add a new patch, which will get a higher version number than the existing patch(es).
+When a new patch version is available for a configured application, you can always come back to Infinity Management, access the 3rd-party application, and add a new patch, which will get a higher version number than the existing patch(es).
 In case you want to disable a patch from the list of patches, you can click on the specific patch and press the Disable button.
 Don't forget to press the Save button on the Application Definition window.

 Linux OS